rptcloud/azure_terraform/terraform_advanced/06-for_each.md

 Notice the way resources are indexed when using meta-arguments.

-## Task 3: Decrease the Count and determine which instance will be destroyed.
+## Task 3: Decrease the Count and determine which instance will be destroyed

 Update the count from `2` to `1` by changing the `num_vms` variable in your `terraform.tfvars` file.